Current Exhibition: Justyna Badach, Proxy War

 —Seth Price from Dispersion, 2002

-Justyna Badach’s work examines the transmutation of history and repackaging of violence through appropriation and recontextualization of images derived from films created for a male audience.
+Justyna Badach’s work examines the transmutation of history and repackaging of violence through appropriation and recontextualization of images derived from films.
 Her latest projects, Land of Epic Battles and Proxy War are comprised of large-scale prints made using gunpowder.
 The images depict scenes culled from the online archives of ISIS recruitment data streams as well as American and Russian military internet propaganda, released as part of the ongoing war in the Middle East.

 In Land of Epic Battles, the title for each image is taken from the ISIS video episode in which the image appeared, drawing our attention back to the horrific acts disseminated by these streams.
 These titles, such as The Necks Cutting; Crush Your Enemies; or My Revenge, lend context and form to what at first glance may seem like a series of random objects and sites.
 An image that resembles a graphite drawing of an empty truck in the desert or a helicopter hovering in a cloud-filled sky is indeed innocuous, until we’re told that the context is ISIS-produced media and that the print itself is made of explosives.
 The appropriation of language is also an important to the understanding of Proxy War, which take their image titles directly from language used during US and Russian press conferences on the war in Syria, Iraq and Afghanistan.